spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `false`

-This option defines whether the batch processing should continue if a error occurs.
+This option defines whether the batch processing should continue if an error occurs.
-If you have for example set `batchSize`to 2 and have 4 rows and a error occurs in the first batch of two rows, the processing will stop.
-If you set this flag to `true` the processing will continue and the second batch of two rows will be processed.
+If you have, for example, set `batchSize` to 2 and have 4 rows, and an error occurs in the first batch of two rows, the processing will stop.
+If you set this flag to `true`, the processing will continue, and the second batch of two rows will be processed.
-This may lead to errors in the backend, because the first batch of two rows was not processed correctly.
+This may lead to errors in the backend because the first batch of two rows was not processed correctly.
 Use this option with caution.

 ### `debug`

 **default:** `false`

 This option defines whether the debug mode should be activated or not.
-If set to true, it will set the log level to `debug` (Log.Level.DEBUG) and activate the options menu with all options available.
+If set to true, it will set the log level to `debug` (Log.Level.DEBUG) and activate the options menu with all available options.

 ## Example Code